 Top Accelerated Nurse Practitioner Programs

-An accelerated nurse practitioner (NP) program offers a fast-track option for students who want to become advanced practice nurses.
-There are accelerated NP programs for every type of nurse – whether you have a non-nursing bachelor's degree or an associate's degree in nursing (ADN) or bachelor of science in nursing (BSN).
+An accelerated nurse practitioner program offers a fast-track option for students who want to become advanced practice nurses.
+There are accelerated NP programs for every type of nurse – whether you have a non-nursing bachelor's degree, an associate's degree in nursing (ADN), or a bachelor of science in nursing (BSN).

 Although some universities offer a quicker route to becoming an NP, most don’t refer to their programs as “accelerated NP programs.”
 So for the purpose of this article, we will discuss NP programs that offer students a faster way to complete their studies than most other programs.